Is every student guaranteed on campus accommodation in their first year?

 Is the placement year compulsory?

-The placement year is compulsory in the business school for home and EU students and it is optional for other schools.
+The placement year is compulsory at Aston Business School for home and EU students and it is optional for other schools.
 However, more than 70% of Aston students take a placement year.

 The placement year seems very competitive: Do some people lose out and end up with the rubbish placements?